AI-HELP/sdk-ios-example/README.md

 > 5) set the game name information, call `setName` method (It is recommended to call this method after calling init)<br />
 ECServiceCocos2dx :: setName (string game_name);
 * Parameter Description:<br />
-game_name: The name of the game, which will be displayed in the title bar of the relevant interface in the SDK
+game_name: The name of the game, which will be displayed in the title bar of the relevant interface in the SDK.
 >
 > 6) Set Token, use google push, call `registerDeviceToken` method (no)<br />
 ECServiceCocos2dx :: registerDeviceToken (string deviceToken);